 - Transfers from the Nash Channels to a user's Nash wallet, and vice versa, can be blocked for periods of up to 24 hours.

 - The placing of new trade orders may be blocked.

 - Use of the API may be blocked or restricted.

 - Signing-in to the platform via our website or mobile app may be blocked.

-Please note that Nash can never block transfers from a user’s personal account to external accounts.
-Furthermore, we will provide an open-source tool for manually interacting with both the trading and personal accounts in cases when the Nash platform is unavailable.
+Please note that Nash can never block transfers from a user’s Nash wallet to external accounts.
+Furthermore, we will provide an open-source tool for manually interacting with both the Nash Channels and Nash wallets in cases when the Nash platform is unavailable.